moomoofarm1/awesome-neural-manifolds/README.md

 A curated list containing neural manifold articles on top neuroscience-related journals.
 The list is in an alphabetical order in APA citation style.
 0 means the most important and the earliest discovery.

-0. **The FAMOUS Mel Scale of Pitch in Psychoacoustics describing the neural manifold (function at neural populations) of human cochlear**: [Stevens, S. S., Volkmann, J., & Newman, E. B. (1937).
+0. **The FAMOUS Mel Scale of Pitch in Psychoacoustics describing the neural manifold (functional geometric objects emerged from neural population firing) of human cochlear**: [Stevens, S. S., Volkmann, J., & Newman, E. B. (1937).
 A scale for the measurement of the psychological magnitude pitch.
 The journal of the acoustical society of america, 8(3), 185-190.](https://pubs.aip.org/asa/jasa/article-abstract/8/3/185/673917/A-Scale-for-the-Measurement-of-the-Psychological)
 1. [Chaudhuri, R., Gerçek, B., Pandey, B., Peyrache, A., & Fiete, I. (2019).
 The intrinsic attractor manifold and population dynamics of a canonical cognitive circuit across waking and sleep.
 Nature neuroscience, 22(9), 1512-1520.](https://www.nature.com/articles/s41593-019-0460-x)
 2. [Constantinescu, A. O., O’Reilly, J. X., & Behrens, T. E. (2016).
 Organizing conceptual knowledge in humans with a gridlike code.
 Science, 352(6292), 1464-1468.
 ](https://www.science.org/doi/10.1126/science.aaf0941)